 There’s a bigger shock ahead.
 Marriage records reveals that George was a bigamist.
 On 5 August 1939, the year after he abandoned his first family, George married 21-year-old Isabella Oliver.

 Kim’s next stop is Durham.
-At the county records office, she learns that George had at least three children with Isabella.
+At the county record office, she learns that George had at least three children with Isabella.
 She also finds an address for George on an old electoral register: in the village of Tudhoe.

 A phone call later and she meets Isabella’s sister-in-law, who used to live next door to George.
 She had no idea George was a bigamist.
-For the first time, Kim sees pictures of her grandfather.
+For the first time, Kim sees old photographs of her grandfather.
 A photograph of a happy-looking George at the beach is especially hard for Kim to view.
 “He’s just living right in the moment and is not looking back, has no regrets, no sorrow,” she says.

-In 1961, as a so-called ‘Ten Pound Pom’, George took his wife and four children (another daughter didn’t show up in Durham records because she was born in Manchester) and never returned home, another selfish decision because Isabella didn’t want to go.
+In 1961, as a so-called ‘Ten Pound Pom’, George took his wife and four children (another daughter didn’t show up in Durham records because she was born in Manchester) to Australia and never returned home, another selfish decision because Isabella didn’t want to go.
 He died in 1974 in Sydney.
 Isabella lived on until 1990.

 In Canada, Kim gathers her mother and aunts together and tells them what she’s learnt.
 It’s a hugely emotional meeting.
 “This moment of finding him was really more about finding the family that I do have,” says Kim, “and that’s a great gift.”